Technomatix/moodle-plus/README.md

 ## TODO

-- [ ] Only run Ansible task for initializing test environments if db tables don't exist
 - [ ] Build example TODOs app (as a `local` plugin) with a Slim REST API and React/Redux front-end
 - [ ] Theme based on [Boost](https://docs.moodle.org/32/en/Boost_theme)